aiapo/RepoGrabber/README.md

 Grabs repositories based on specifications and clones them for further research.

 For example:
-- Clone all Java based repos have 300 commits since 2010 that have at least ten users assignable on them.
+- Clone all Java based repos have 300 commits since 2010 that have at least ten users mentionable on them.

 ## Current:
 * CLI find to repos based on:
   * Amount of followers
   * Language
-  * Push activity
+  * Pushed from a date to now
   * Percentage of bytes language repo comprises
-  * Assignable users
+  * Mentionable users
   * Total commits over lifetime
   * Total bytes
 * Grabs straight from GitHub's GraphQL API